-Highland Mills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Highland Mills is a decidedly white-collar town, with fully 85.04% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Highland Mills is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Highland Mills who work in office and administrative support (14.66%), sales jobs (14.35%), and healthcare (9.19%).
+There are especially a lot of people living in Highland Mills who work in sales jobs (14.27%), management occupations (12.18%), and office and administrative support (10.28%).

 Also of interest is that Highland Mills has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Highland Mills in 2010 was $42,076, which is wealthy relative to New York and the nation.
-This equates to an annual income of $168,304 for a family of four.
+The per capita income in Highland Mills in 2018 was $42,701, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $170,804 for a family of four.

+Highland Mills is an extremely ethnically-diverse town.
 The people who call Highland Mills home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Highland Mills residents report their race to be White, followed by Asian.
+The greatest number of Highland Mills residents report their race to be White, followed by Black or African-American.
 Highland Mills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.07% of the town’s residents.
-Important ancestries of people in Highland Mills include Italian, German, Polish, and English.
+People of Hispanic or Latino origin account for 20.44% of the town’s residents.
+Important ancestries of people in Highland Mills include Italian, Irish, German, Polish, and Greek.

 The most common language spoken in Highland Mills is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Polish.